The Sociology Major

 Director of Undergraduate Studies:

-Professor Erin York Cornwell is the Director of Undergraduate Studies in Sociology.
+Professor Kendra Bischoff is the Director of Undergraduate Studies in Sociology.
 He reviews Sociology Major Declaration Forms and accepts students into the program.
 He also evaluates sociology classes taken outside Cornell to determine whether they qualify for Cornell credit.